-The Australian Automotive Dealers Association (AADA), the peak body representing franchised new car Dealers has welcomed the release of the Government’s consultation paper for a mandatory scheme on the sharing of motor vehicle service and repair information.
+The Australian Automotive Dealer Association (AADA), the peak body representing franchised new car Dealers has welcomed the release of the Government’s consultation paper for a mandatory scheme on the sharing of motor vehicle service and repair information.

 “The AADA welcomes this consultation paper and looks forward to working with the Government to inform the details of a service and repair information sharing regime,” said AADA CEO David Blackhall.